slundberg/SimplePlot.jl/README.md

 ### Auto-wrapping

 SimplePlot is designed to provide defaults for almost everything.
 This means that when we try to display a line layer it will be auto-wrapped in an axis, which will be auto-wrapped in a grid, which will be auto-wrapped in a plot.
-This means in practive we only need to specify the layer we care about, and SimplePlot will add the rest:
+This means in practice we only need to specify the layer we care about, and SimplePlot will add the rest:

 ```julia
 line(1:10, rand(10))